-- Dietary: avoid coffee, alcohol, hot beverages, spicy foods and any other food or drink which causes a flush.
+Avoid coffee, alcohol, hot beverages, spicy foods and any other food or drink which causes a flush.

-- Supplementation: B-group vitamins (with minimal vitamin B3), hydrochloric acid supplements and pancreatic enzymes are essential.
+B-group vitamins (with minimal vitamin B3), hydrochloric acid supplements and pancreatic enzymes are essential.

-- Antibiotics doesn’t address the root of the cause: The effectiveness of antibiotics against Rosacea symptoms is widely believed to be due to their anti-inflammatory effect, rather than their ability to destroy bacteria.
+The effectiveness of antibiotics against Rosacea symptoms is widely believed to be due to their anti-inflammatory effect, rather than their ability to destroy bacteria.

 In all of these considerations, it must be remembered that Rosacea is a chronic disorder, rather than a short-term condition, and is often characterized by relapses and remissions.